-Similar to copying a Word file to modify and save as a new file, you can create a new campaign by copying an existing campaign from one account to another.
+Similar to copying a Word file to modify and save as a new file, with the Bing Ads Editor management tool, you can create a new campaign by copying an existing campaign from one account to another.
 Here’s how to do it:

 In the left hand navigation, select the account containing the campaign you want to copy.
 In the Summary Grid, click the Campaigns tab, then find the campaign, right-click, and select Copy.
 This campaign is now on your clipboard.
 In the left hand navigation, select a different account, right-click and select Paste.
 The entire campaign, including its properties, ad groups, ads and keywords is now duplicated in a different account and ready for your changes.